Ana (1984 TV series): Casting

 Due to Izhar Qazi's striking resemblance with Indian film actor Amitabh Bachchan, he immediately caught the attention of Fatima Surayya Bajia who wanted to cast a newcomer for this role, which marked his acting debut.
+Mehreen Ilahi was finalised to portrayed the titular Anna, who got the role after being spotted by Bajiya, at her sister's boutique.
+Despite initial disapproval from her mother due to her studying abroad, Mehreen landed the lead role with her mother's eventual consent.